Image source: Open Science Badge from the Centre for Open Science

 The GREI is an initiative of the NIH to bring together seven generalist repositories in a collaborative working group.
 The repositories participated in the GREI are highlighted in the below table:

-A comparison chart of the GREI-participated generalist repositories is available here.
+See also a comparison chart of the GREI-participated generalist repositories.

 Colavizza G, Hrynaszkiewicz I, Staden I, Whitaker K, McGillivray B (2020) The citation advantage of linking publications to research data.
 PLoS ONE 15(4): e0230416. https://doi.org/10.1371/journal.pone.0230416